MyrtheRijk/Mixed-Messages/README.md

 This project was made with Javascript.

 ### Launch
-This project was launched on January 17th 2022.
+This project was launched on January the 17th 2022.